 Kehm, Barbara M., and Bjørn Stensaker, eds.
 2009.
 University rankings, diversity, and the new landscape of higher education.
 Rotterdam, The Netherlands: Sense Publishers.

 One of the first edited collections to look at the rise and significance of rankings from an international perspective.
 Provides a critical academic reflection, with a good overview of methodological issues by Usher and Medow and others looking at the implications, especially by Deem and colleagues and Teichler.

 Küpper, Hans-Ulrich, and Lydia Hartwig, eds.
 2013.
 Special issue: Rankings und Leistungsvergleiche.
 Beiträge zur Hochschulforschung 2.

 Special issue of journal on the theme of rankings and benchmarking, with articles reflecting on a decade of rankings, international rankings, and two European initiatives: U-Map and U-Multirank.
 Some articles in German and some in English.

 Marope, Mmantsetsa, Peter J. Wells, and Ellen Hazelkorn, eds.
 2013.
 Rankings and accountability in higher education: Uses and misuses.
 Paris: UNESCO.

 One of the first collections of essays looking at university rankings, published as special journal issue.
-Based on contributions to a conference held in 2002 as part of project on indicators for monitoring higher education.
-Brings together researchers from around the world involved in rankings (e.g., Poland, UK, and Germany) and commentators.
+Based on contributions to a conference held in 2002 as part of a project on indicators for monitoring higher education.
+Brings together researchers from around the world involved in rankings (e.g., Poland, United Kingdom, and Germany) and commentators.